voxpupuli/puppet-zabbix/README.md

 }
 ```

+When installed succesfully, zabbix web interface will be accessable and you can login with the default credentials:
+Username: admin
+Password: zabbix

 ###zabbix-agent
 This will install the zabbix-agent.
 It will need at least 1 parameter to function, the name or ipaddress of the zabbix-server (or zabbix-proxy if this is used.).
 Default is 127.0.0.1, which only works for the zabbix agent when installed on the same host as zabbix-server (or zabbix-proxy).